vector-10/alx-low_level_programming/README.md

-A readme at root of repo
+A repo for the ALX low level programming tasks